Parasite (2019 film)

-Since its release, Parasite has been regarded as Bong Joon Ho’s magnum opus.
-The film was ranked in the 2022 Sight and Sound poll as the 90th best film of all time.
-In 2025, The New York Times rated Parasite as the best movie of the 21st century so far in a list based on a vote by readers, actors and directors.
+Since its release, Parasite has been regarded as Bong's magnum opus and was ranked in the 2022 Sight and Sound poll as the 90th best film of all time.
+In 2025, The New York Times ranked it as the best movie of the 21st century so far in a list based on a vote by readers, actors, and directors.
 As of February 2025, an HBO limited television series based on the film is in early development.

 Plot

 Kim Ki-taek and Chung-sook live in a semi-basement flat (banjiha) in Seoul with their daughter Ki-jung and son Ki-woo.
 As the family has financial struggles and low-income jobs, family friend Min-hyuk gives them a scholar's rock meant to promise wealth.
 Leaving to study abroad, he suggests that Ki-woo lie about his qualifications to take over Min-hyuk's job as an English tutor for Da-hye, the daughter of the wealthy but naïve Park family.
 Min-hyuk trusts Ki-woo because he likes Da-hye and wants to ask her out when he returns.
 After Ki-jung helps forge a certificate for him, Ki-woo, posing as a Yonsei University student named "Kevin", goes to the Parks' home, where he is hired by the mother Mrs Park by the end of his first lesson.

-The Kims scheme to secure jobs for each family member within the Park household while concealing their true identities.
-Ki-woo recommends "Jessica," actually Ki-jung, as an art therapist for the Parks' young son, Da-song, who has been traumatised after seeing a "ghost" in their kitchen.
+The Kims' scheme is to secure jobs for each family member within the Park household while concealing their true identities.
+Ki-woo recommends "Jessica," actually Ki-jung, as an art therapist for the Parks' young son, Da-song, who has been traumatised from having a seizure after seeing a "ghost" in their kitchen.
 Ki-jung then frames Yoon, the Parks' chauffeur, by making it appear as though he had a sexual encounter in the car, leading to Ki-taek being hired as his replacement.
 The Kims exploit the peach allergy of the Parks' longtime housekeeper, Moon-gwang, to convince Mrs Park that Moon-gwang has tuberculosis, and Chung-sook is hired as her replacement.
 Meanwhile, Ki-woo begins a secret romantic relationship with Da-hye.

 While the Parks are away on a camping trip, the Kims revel in the luxuries of the house when Moon-gwang suddenly appears at the door, claiming to have forgotten something in the basement.
 She goes through a hidden entrance to an underground bunker created by the house's architect and previous owner, who had kept its existence secret from the Parks.
-There, Moon-gwang's husband, Geun-sae, has been hiding from loan sharks and is revealed to be the "ghost" Da-song saw when he was trying to leave the bunker to steal food.
+There, Moon-gwang's husband, Geun-sae, has been hiding from loan sharks and is revealed to be the "ghost" Da-song saw.
 Moon-gwang begs Chung-sook to allow Geun-sae to continue living there in exchange for regular payments, but the three other Kims, who are eavesdropping, accidentally reveal their true identities.
 Moon-gwang films them and threatens to expose their deception to the Parks.